-1. Given a stimulated scenario, stabilization and extrication tools, a vehicle or prop, and PPE, have students work in teams to extricate a victim entrapped in a motor vehicle.
+1. Given a simulated scenario, stabilization and extrication tools, a vehicle or prop, and PPE, have students work in teams to extricate a victim entrapped in a motor vehicle.

-1. The content in this topic can be fulfilled through completion of State Fire Training's Auto Extrication (FSTEP) course.
+- 1. The content in this topic can be fulfilled through completion of State Fire Training's Common Passenger Vehicle Rescue Technician course. - 2.
+If you completed the Common Passenger Vehicle Rescue Technician course, you may do a simulation on exam day.